luca037/ACS-MIP/README.md

       MPS, SAV, or LP (lower case is allowed)
    output: is a file with extension csv
    seed: any integer number
-   %varfixing: is the percentage of the variable fixing
+   %varfixing: is the percentage of fixed variables
 ```